 PEX-AL-PEX Pipe for Compressed Air

-It is advised that a PEX-AL-PEX combination, or simply called PAP pipes are the best for compressed air to deal with the high pressures as it has little or no vapor permeability.
+It is advised that a PEX-AL-PEX combination, simply called PAP pipes, is the best for compressed air to deal with high pressures as it has little or no vapor permeability.
 PAP is widely used in commercial and residential plumbing networks and more importantly, in pressure services on compressed gas and compressed air systems.

-PAP is specifically made for air lines and contains an aluminium layer sandwiched between two layers of PEX, though it is a little bit more expensive, it is a lot stronger.
-The finished product is flexible, bendable, non-corroding and resistant to most oils.
+PAP is specifically made for airlines and contains an aluminum layer sandwiched between two layers of PEX, though it is a little bit more expensive, it is a lot stronger.
+The finished product is flexible, bendable, non-corroding, and resistant to most oils.

 PEX-AL-PEX Key Features